Growing Urban Bicycle Networks: Results

 \subsection{Growing bicycle networks from scratch}

-Our process of growing synthetic bicycle networks consists of four steps, Fig.~\ref{fig:method}, starting with the street network and the points of interest.
-For details see Methods; for an intuitive, interactive exploration see \mbox{\url{http://growbike.net}}.
+Our process of growing synthetic bicycle networks consists of four steps, Fig.~\ref{fig:method}, starting with the street network and the seed points.
+For an intuitive, interactive exploration see \mbox{https://growbike.net}.

-\paragraph*{Step 1) Points of interest (POIs).} An arbitrary set of POIs is snapped to the intersections of the street network.
-We investigate two versions of POIs: i) arranged on a grid, and ii) rail stations.
+\paragraph*{Step 1) Seed points.} An arbitrary set of seed points is snapped to the intersections of the street network.
+We investigate two versions of seed points: i) arranged on a grid, and ii) rail stations.
+Generally these seeds could have arbitrary coordinates, but in the CROW manual's context of origin-destination links \cite{crow2016dmb} they could represent points of interests such as district centers, shopping areas, schools, etc.

-\paragraph*{Step 2) Greedy triangulation.} All pairs of nodes are ordered by route distance and connected stepwise as the crow flies.
+\paragraph*{Step 2) Greedy triangulation.} All pairs of seed nodes are ordered by route distance and connected stepwise as the crow flies.
 A link is added only if it does not cross an existing link.
 This greedy triangulation is an easily computable proxy for the NP-hard minimum weight triangulation \cite{mulzer2008mtn}.
 It creates an approximatively shortest and locally dense planar network \cite{cardillo2006spp}, and a connected, cohesive, and resilient network solution minimizing investment, therefore satifsying both traveler and investor demands, Fig.~\ref{fig:mstfull}.

 \paragraph*{Step 3) Order by growth strategy.} Each of three growth strategies is used to order the greedy triangulation links from the strategy's 0-quantile (empty graph) to its 1-quantile (full triangulation), resulting in a sequence of growth stages.
 To study this growth process in a high enough resolution we split the growth quantiles into 40 parts $q = 0.025, 0.05, \ldots, 0.975, 1$.
 The three strategies are: \begin{enumerate} \item \textbf{Betweenness} -- orders by the number of shortest paths that go through a link.
 It can be interpreted as the simplest proxy for traffic flow (assuming uniform traffic demand between all pairs of nodes).
 Thus, growing by betweenness is an approach that aims to prioritize flow. \item \textbf{Closeness} -- starts with the ``most central'' node, i.e.~the node that is closest to all other nodes.
 From this seed, the network is built up by connecting the most central adjacent nodes.
 This approach is the most local approach possible and leads to a linear expansion of a dense as possible network from the topological city center. \item \textbf{Random} -- adds links randomly and is used as a baseline.
 This strategy is not just a theoretical null model but well resembling how cities build their bicycle networks in practice, as we discuss later. \end{enumerate}